Developed starting from a simple square volume, the Solid family of complements reveals great versatility through its clean and simple shapes.

 The Solid coffee tables, in all sizes, are available both in the glossy lacquered version in the colours Corten, Muschio, Petrolio and Moka and in the open-pore ash finish in Moka colour.
 Some of them are useful storage elements thanks to drawers, with interior in Moka-coloured ash and push & pull opening, almost imperceptible by the eye thanks to their perfect aesthetics.

-In the version with dimensions cm 35x35 H45, Solid becomes an eclectic furnishing piece, ideal for a use in any interior location, characterizing the space in which it is positioned with its clean and simple sculptural presence.
+In the version with dimensions cm 35x35 H45, Solid becomes an eclectic furnishing piece, ideal for a use in any interior location, characterising the space in which it is positioned with its clean and simple sculptural presence.

 This version also comes in saddle-hide, crafted with the same technique used in fine leather luggage-crafting, where every side is trimmed with precise stitching along the edges that enhance the preciousness of the furnishing element as a whole.